RoelofSetsFire/data-processing-1/30 Homework/30 Week 2 Scraping/20 Homework.md

 ## Problem 1: Python Exercise

 Welcome to Python!
 At this point, we hope you have Python up and running.
-If you're having a lot of trouble, please come see us at Office Hours or post your problem on Piazza.
+If you're having a lot of trouble, please come see us at Office Hours.
 Reinstalling Python can fix certain strange issues you might come across.

 1. Open up `exercise.py`